Leading Diaphragm Valve Manufacturers

 Features

-Valves may be manual, automatic, pneumatic, electric, or hydraulic.
-Typically, they feature a body, piping, an actuating device (actuator), a stem, and a diaphragm.
-The body is spherical or cylindrical and contains both the actuating device and stem.
-The stem is a rod or piston.
+Valves come in a variety of types, including manual, automatic, pneumatic, electric, and hydraulic.
+Each valve generally consists of a body, piping, an actuating device (actuator), a stem, and a diaphragm.
+The body, often spherical or cylindrical, houses both the actuating device and stem.
+The stem itself is typically a rod or piston.

-The diaphragm sits in front of the stem.
-The piping, which is connected to the valve body, features a raised bump.
-Hydraulic fluid, compressed air, or manual turning action causes the stem to press down against the diaphragm.
-This causes the diaphragm to expand to a new depth, blocking the piping and the fluids that pass through it.
+The diaphragm is positioned in front of the stem.
+The piping, attached to the valve body, has a raised bump.
+When hydraulic fluid, compressed air, or manual turning action is applied, the stem presses down on the diaphragm, causing it to expand and block the piping and the fluids flowing through it.
 This is the closed position.
-In the open position, the stem retracts, so that the diaphragm goes back to its original position and fluid can pass by.
+In the open position, the stem retracts, allowing the diaphragm to return to its original state and enabling fluid to flow through.

 Types